 Unfortunately, the BLM denied SJCA’s protest and all parcels were sold at auction on May 12th.
 Even though these parcels were sold, our work is far from done.
-Before drilling can happen on the leases the BLM has to do more analysis.
-We will closely watch that process.
-We will also keep tabs on the BLM and industry’s plans for possible pipelines and other oil and gas infrastructure.
-We will keep you updated on what we discover and opportunities for public involvement.
-In the meantime, please sign the petition below.
-These signatures can still come in handy.
+Before drilling can begin, the BLM must do more analysis.
+We’ll closely watch the process as well as keep tabs on the BLM and industry’s plans for possible pipelines and other oil and gas infrastructure.
+When there are opportunities for public involvement, you’ll be the first to know.

 The HDs are a unique low elevation mountain range east of Bayfield in southwestern Colorado.
 To the east, they are bounded by Chimney Rock National Monument with an array of other Puebloan and non-Puebloan Native American sites found throughout the range.
 They overlay Southern Ute Indian tribal lands to the south.